getty708/PubZ/docs/docs/dev/models.md

 + **title**: Book title (full).
 Some words should be replaced based on the local rules.
 [See validation](#title). `CharField`, required.
 + **abbr**: Book title (Abbreviation).
 Some words should be replaced based on the local rules.
 [See validation](#title). `CharField`, null=True,blank=True.
 + **style**: Publication Type.
 See [Validation/type](#type) for the avaiable choises. `CharField(64) with choices`.

-!!!
-Warning
-	Double inputs.
-Select where to place this column, Bibtex or Book
 + **institution**: Institution (). `CharField(256)`, null=True,blank=True.
 + **organizer**: An ornaizer of this Book. `CharField(256)`, null=True,blank=True.
 + **publisher**: A publisher of this Book. `CharField(256)`, null=True,blank=True
 + **address**: An address of this publisher. `CharField(512)`, null=True,blank=True.

-!!!
-Warning
-	Do we really need this column?
-Check it to Prof.

 ### Validation Rule
 #### title
 TBA

-If you want to chage these rule, check [TBA page](#)

-!!!
-Warning
-	We should select whether the information about year etc.. should be placed.
-If we palce them in `Bibtex` model, `Book` model shall not have such information.
-Otherwise if we place them in the `Book` object, we shall make copy function to make new `Book` obeject from previous year's one with ease.

 #### abbr
 TBA